These five riders achieved fame for their deeds on and off the track, and I’d like to pay my respects.

-Roberts began riding motorcycles at the age of 12 after deciding horseback riding no longer interested him.
-He even built his own motorcycle using a lawn mower engine and a bicycle frame.
+Roberts began riding motorcycles at the age of 12 after riding horseback no longer interested him.
+He even built his own motorcycle using a lawnmower engine and a bicycle frame.
 At 18 years old, he dropped out of high school in Modesto, California, to pursue a full-time career in motorcycle racing.

 Displaying a natural talent for racing, Roberts won the AMA Rookie of the Year Award in 1971.
 Two years later, sporting a Yamaha XS 650, he succeeded in winning the national championship at the Grand National short-track race in the Houston Astrodome.

 Later, responding to the limitations of motorcycle technology in the 1970s, Roberts achieved a new cornering style that redefined the way Grand Prix motorcycles were ridden.
 Determined to reach top speed before his competitors, Roberts took corners by braking early, extending his knee out until it skimmed the track surface, and then applying the throttle.

 Roberts represented Yamaha for the duration of his 13-year-long professional racing career, and advocated heavily for stricter safety standards in racing while doing so.
 Today, he owns his own motorcycle company and racing team.